1001anjan/1001anjan.github.io/docs/Java/Interview/8-exception.md

+---
+layout: default
+title: Exception
+parent: Interview Preparation
+grand_parent: Java
+nav_order: 8
+---
-# What is the difference between checked and unchecked exceptions in Java?
+### What is the difference between checked and unchecked exceptions in Java?
 Provide examples of each.
 In Java, exceptions are categorized into two types: checked exceptions and unchecked exceptions.

 ### Checked Exceptions: